arduino-libraries/Arduino_PowerManagement/docs/README.md

 ##### Send the board to sleep
 * `board.sleepUntilwakeupEvent();` - Sends the board into the sleep state, where it consumes about ~6mA without peripherals and ~18mA with peripherals.
-* `board.deepSleepUntilwakeupEvent();` - Sends the board into the deep sleep state, where it consumes around ~100uA without peripherals and ~12mA with peripherals.
+* `board.standByUntilWakeupEvent();` - Sends the board into the deep sleep state, where it consumes around ~100uA without peripherals and ~12mA with peripherals.

 ##### Toggle peripherals
 * `board.turnPeripheralsOff();` - Turn the peripherals on Portenta C33 (ADC, RGB LED, Secure Element, Wifi and Bluetooth) off.